Guidelines on responding to requests for information

 Although these purposes do not conflict with the principles underlying the university’s existing policies and procedures, members of the university community may expect some minor changes.
-The most significant change is the identification of the Privacy Officer, Karen Jack.
+The most significant change is the identification of the Privacy Officer, Kathy Winter.
 As explained further below, part of the Privacy Officer's role is to assess formal requests for access under FIPPA when access issues cannot be resolved informally through normal practices and procedures.

 - degree(s) received and date(s) of convocation